omarnasir/homelab/README.md

 If an app is not mentioned below, it does not require any environment variables to be set, or it will use the default values set in the root .env file.

+Multiple apps can be bundled together in a single docker-compose.yml file, called a stack.
+This is done to reduce the number of docker-compose files, and to reduce the number of docker networks.

 ### 2.1.1.
 Required .env variables
 These are general examples, and should be modified freely.
 The PUID and PGID are the user and group IDs of the user that will be running the docker containers.
 This is to ensure that the docker containers have the correct permissions to access the mounted volumes, as well as ensure docker containers do not have root access.
 The PUID and PGID can be found by running the following command: